Crash of a Lockheed L-414 Hudson VI in Ohakea AFB: 3 killed

 Circumstances:

-The twin engine aircraft was performing a flight to Khartoum on behalf of the Royal Air Force.
-On final approach, at a height of 800 feet, pilots completed a last turn to the left to join the glide slope when the aircraft banked left, stalled and crashed in a huge explosion.
+On final approach to Khartoum Airport, at a height of about 800 feet, the crew completed a last turn to the left to join the glide when the airplane rolled to the left, stalled and crashed, bursting into flames.
 A passenger was seriously injured while all 16 other occupants were killed.
-A day later, the only survivor died from his injuries.
+The following day, the only survivor died from injuries sustained.

 Crew: